Salumpharesy/data-analysis-projects/Alcohol Data-Set/README.md

 - Show the income overview including Minimum, Maximum and Average income and Total revenue of the company.

-- Identify the Names of the Beers with the highest and lowest Alcohol Level.
+- Identify the names of the beers with the highest and lowest Alcohol Level.

-- Find the inventory for every beer Type.
+- Find the inventory for every beer type.

 - Show the name of the beers with the average alcohol level.